 - What types of services and amenities are close by (grocery stores, restaurants, banks, etc.)?
 If you can find a place close to an Aldi or Lidl, that’s a bonus, because they’re the cheap grocery stores here in Ireland.

 - How is security?
 Is there a security system for the building?
 Does your room have a lock and key?
 Are there any security issues in the neighbourhood?
 Before saying yes to any place, you may want to go back and check out the area at night as well.
 It’s worth paying attention to your instinct on this.
 I went to one place that seemed right on paper, and the unit looked good in person during the day, but the neighbourhood gave me a weird feeling.
 Always go with your gut instinct.
-I didn’t rent from that place
+I didn’t rent from that place.

 - How does cleaning work?
 Is there a cleaning schedule people follow for the common areas?
 Is there a laundry schedule?

-What to Look For at a Viewing
+What to Look for at a Viewing

 And remember to trust your gut instinct.
 Even if a potential rental seems perfect on paper if you get a bad vibe when you see it in person, or when you meet the tenants then just say no and look elsewhere.

-My Rental Experience
+My Initial Rental Experience

-When I went to rental viewings I would bring a copy of personal references, but I found most people weren’t too concerned about seeing those.
+When I went to rental viewings, I would bring a copy of personal references, but I found most people weren’t too concerned about seeing those.
 I’d still bring them anyway just in case.
 If you haven’t rented before (like perhaps you’ve always lived with your family), try to get personal references from people that have worked or volunteered with you.

 Renting in Dublin can be a very stressful experience.
 It can be tempting to get discouraged when the rental search takes longer than you’d like.
-Or to just take the first place you get because you don’t want to stay in a hostel/hotel anymore, but it’s important to find something that’s right for you.
+Or to just take the first place you are offered because you don’t want to stay in a hostel/hotel anymore, but it’s important to find something that’s right for you.
 That said there is no perfect place, and you might need to alter your wishlist if you’re not having much luck in your search.
-Originally I wanted to stay in the city centre, in a private bedroom and not pay more than €400/month.
-I soon realised finding a place with that criteria would be impossible.
+I wanted to stay in the city centre, in a private bedroom and not pay more than €400/month.
+I soon realized finding a place with those criteria would be impossible.
 Instead, I stuck with looking for a private room, but upped my budget to €500/month and looked outside the city centre as well (but close to transit).

-In the next and final part of this series I’ll go through getting a job in Ireland, because you need to pay your rent somehow.
+In the next and final part of this series, I’ll go through getting a job in Ireland, because you need to pay your rent somehow.

 Have you moved abroad?
 What was your experience looking for a place to live?
 Leave your comments below.